 OECD 170-4-Disinfectants activity for swimming pools and SPAs with bacteria, viruses and protozoa cysts.
 OECD 170-4: 2012.

-Test accredited by ENAC (National Accreditation Entity) for bactericidal and fungicidal activities.
+Test accredited by ENAC (National Accreditation Entity) for bactericidal activity.

 For many years the disinfection of swimming pools and spas has been based on chemical disinfection with chlorine or bromine products whose effectiveness is well known for various kinds of pathogenic microorganisms.
 The effectiveness of disinfectants must meet in new conditions in swimming pools and SPAs before being approved for use.
 In addition, for new disinfectants should be tested safety for human health and the environment, before efficacy tests performed, and laboratory tests or field trials.